simpleweb/silverpops/README.md

-Silverpop is a mailing campaign manager.
+Silverpop is a mailing campaign manager provided by IBM.

 This very simple gem was built to do two things:

 1) Check if customers exist on a list (table)

 2) Subscribe customers to a list (table)

 The library implements their attempt at OAuth(!) and uses Redis to cache the access_token.